yoshi-ki/BACHELOR/README.md

 This repository contains code from projects I did in when I was an undergraduate.
 This README describes these projects in order of the time spent of them.

 ## CPU
 I created CPU with my classmates.
 Code for the projects are in this directory.
+This core can be run on FPGA using our own ISA.
+This repository contains a compiler for our ISA.

 ## Compiler_Lab